 What to put in the compost?

-Wondering which waste to compost for good compost?
-Successful compost relies on a good mix of organic waste.
-Here’s a list of materials you can safely add to your compost and those to avoid:
+Wondering what waste to compost for good compost?
+A successful compost relies on a good mix of organic waste.
+Here is the list of materials you can put in your compost without worry and those to avoid:

 Compostable waste: